Wide Reads

 Key Quotes & Analysis

 "Air!
 Let in good air!
 Let in Zarathustra!
-Thou makest this cave sultry and poisonous, thou bad old magician!"
+Thou makest this cave sultry and poisonous, thou bad old magician!
+Thou seducest, thou false one, thou subtle one, to unknown desires and deserts."

 — The Conscientious One

-Shows how manipulation works through creating an emotional atmosphere that clouds judgment.
-The conscientious one demands clarity and fresh perspective to break the enchantment.
+Shows how manipulation works through creating a suffocating emotional atmosphere that clouds judgment; the conscientious one demands clarity and fresh perspective to break the enchantment rather than waiting for it to pass.

 In Today's Words: